Superflows-AI/docs/docs/02-getting-started/01-onboarding.md

 - **Quickstart** with a preconfigured assistant for an existing product
     - Recommended for those looking to try out Superflows
     - The next steps are:
-        - Choose a preset assisant
+        - Choose a preset assistant
         - Test in our playground

-- [**Build AI Assistant**](./build-assistant) from scratch with your API information
+- [**Build AI Assistant**](./02-build-assistant) from scratch with your API specification
     - Recommended for those looking to set up their own project
     - The next steps are:
-        - Upload an API Specification
+        - Upload your API Specification
-        - Connect your API (*Optional - you can use test mode*)
+        - Connect to your API (*Optional - you can use test mode which mocks your API responses*)
         - Test in our playground

-The Quickstart flow is self-serve and straightforward, so we'll focus on building your own AI assistant.
+The Quickstart flow is straightforward, so we'll focus on building your own AI assistant.